 “I’m sure you can manage.
 Just be careful not to zap any of us.”

 The Giant Rabbit slowly comes into view.
 It’s big; I think it about twice my height.
 At least it’s not white and throwing snowballs.
 It’s calmly eating, a lot.

 “So what’s the plan?”

 “Young Master draws its attention.
 You stun it with magic.
 After that, you flip it on its back and kill it by stabbing it in the belly.
-If anything goes wrong we’ll jump in.”
+If anything goes wrong, we’ll jump in and assist you.”

 “O… OK!”
 Matt answers.
 I can hear the tension in his voice.